 Call for Labs, Presentations, Clinical Vignettes, and Research

-- The call for Research will open on October 2.
+- The call for Research opened on October 2nd.
 The deadline for submission is December 15, 2023.

 - Our guidelines on how to submit a lab proposal, podium presentation, or clinical vignette will be posted soon.

-The SOMA Program Committee is seeking high-quality submissions for podium presentations, clinical vignettes, and labs in a variety of areas that address important medical challenges and issues, increase the knowledge and skills of SOF and civilian prehospital providers, and promote the development of new best practices and technologies for the following session types:
+The SOMA Program Committee is seeking high-quality submissions for labs, podium presentations, clinical vignettes in a variety of areas that address important medical challenges and issues, increase the knowledge and skills of SOF and civilian prehospital providers, and promote the development of new best practices and technologies for the following session types:

 Labs: SOMA is seeking high-quality lab submissions (educational and training programs) that enhance the skills and knowledge of SOF medics and those working in austere environments.
 Submissions can be for skill levels that range from basic to advanced.
 Please indicate your intended audience and recommended skill level for participation to maximize course participant experiences.